Introduction

 You can even collaborate asynchronously using tools like the message scheduler in Slack.
 That way, you can make sure your teammate receives your message during their work hours, which prevents your communication from getting lost in the shuffle or disrupting their non-work hours.

-Achieve better work-life balance
+Achieve better work-life balance with remote team collaboration

-With good time management and effective remote team collaboration, you’ll improve team productivity and be able to actually enjoy the perks of working from home — without putting in all those extra hours.
+With good time management and effective remote team collaboration, you’ll improve team collaboration and productivity and be able to actually enjoy the perks of working from home — without putting in all those extra hours.